Zed-Inc/nim_braces/readMe.md

 # Nim Braces

-Nim-Braces is a binary that allows you to write vlaid nim code with braces This helps remove the need for whitespace indentation and helps people transition from braces indentation -> nim's whitespace indentation
+Nim-Braces is a binary that allows you to write valid nim code with braces This helps remove the need for whitespace indentation and helps people transition from braces indentation -> nim's whitespace indentation

 ## Process